alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 </br>

-Plot expression of bait genes plus genes from bulk RNAseq and literature on tsne
+Plot tSNEs for bait genes, as well as genes from bulk RNAseq and from the literature.

 ```R
 gene_list = c(bait_genes, 'SOX8', 'PAX2', 'TFAP2E', 'SIX1', 'ZBTB16', 'FOXG1', 'PDLIM1')